wagtail/wagtail/docs/advanced_topics/embeds.rst

 You can also call the internal ``get_embed`` function that takes a URL string and returns an ``Embed`` object (see model documentation below).
-This also takes a ``max_width`` keyword argument that is sent in the query when fetching the embed HTML so it can have an effect on the generated HTML.
+This also takes a ``max_width`` keyword argument that is sent to the provider when fetching the embed code.

 .. code-block:: python